dvaumoron/puzzletest/README.md

 # puzzletest

-Little project for testing the Puzzle framework
+Little project for testing the Puzzle library